An overview on deep learning-based approximation methods for partial differential equations: Deep learning-based approximation methods for linear PDEs

 \section{Deep learning-based approximation methods for linear PDEs}

 In this and the next section of this article (\cref{sec:linear,sec:nonlinear}) we briefly outline how some deep learning-based approximation algorithms for PDEs can be derived.
-In this section we treat certain deep learning-based approximation algorithms for linear Kolmogorov PDEs and in \cref{sec:nonlinear} below we deal with certain deep learning-based approximation algorithms for nonlinear PDEs.
+In this section we discuss a particular deep learning-based approximation algorithm for linear Kolmogorov PDEs and in \cref{sec:nonlinear} below we treat two deep learning-based approximation algorithms for nonlinear PDEs, one of which (the deep splitting method discussed in \cref{sec:deepsplitting} below) is based on the method presented in this section.

 Linear Kolmogorov PDEs can actually be solved approximately without the curse of dimensionality by means of standard Monte Carlo approximation methods.
-However, numerical simulations indicate that deep learning-based approximation algorithms might be more efficient than standard Monte Carlo approximation methods when approximating the solution of a linear Kolmogorov PDE not just at a fixed space-time point but on an entire region such as on high-dimensional cubes (cf., e.g., Beck et al.~\cite[Section~3]{BeckBeckerGrohsJaafariJentzen2018arXiv} ).
-Another reason why we present deep learning-based approximation algorithms for linear Kolmogorov PDEs in this section and then treat nonlinear PDEs in \cref{sec:nonlinear} below is that the main ideas of deep learning-based algorithms for PDEs seem to be more easily accessible in the case of linear Kolmogorov PDEs than in the situation of challenging nonlinear PDEs.
+However, numerical simulations indicate that deep learning-based approximation algorithms might be more efficient than standard Monte Carlo approximation methods when approximating the solution of a linear Kolmogorov PDE not just at a fixed space-time point but on an entire region such as on high-dimensional cubes (cf., e.g., Beck et al.~\cite[Section~4]{beck2021solving} ).